Searching a Database of Source Codes Using Contextualized Code Search: Example Application

 \section{Example Application}

 In this section, we give a more detailed example of CCS, via a short case study that demonstrates our tool, called \textsc{Codec} (Contextualized cODe sEarCh).
 We call our system \textsc{Codec} to emphasize the synthesis-based approach to code search: the system learns to encode the context and decode that encoding into a program, rather than simply learning to encode contexts and programs into a latent space.
+Consider the following unfinished user interface code: